angus6291/COMP2113-Project/README.md

 The grid size of the 'bingo' board will be 3x3 or 4x4 (if the grid size includes 5x5, we are afraid the game will take too long).

 A player will need to choose the grid size first (by inputting character '3' or character '4'), and then play a round of the game 'guessing random number'.
 (If the player has already had a game playing beforehand, press 'L' then the saved game will be reloaded.)
-If the player enters other characters, the player will be asked "DO YOU WANT TO EXIT?".
-If the player presses character 'Y', player will exit the game.
-If the player presses other characters, the player will need to choose the grid size again.
+If the player enters other integers, the player will be asked to re-enter the input to choose the grid size again.
 When playing the game of 'guessing random number', if the player has chosen 3x3 grid, the player will have 7 chances to guess the number.
 If the player has chosen 4x4 grid, the player will have 12 chances.
-(WARNING: YOU CANNOT SAVE YOUR PROGRESS IN 'GUESSING RANDOM NUMBER' GAME.)
+(WARNING: YOU CANNOT SAVE YOUR PROGRESS OF THE 'GUESSING RANDOM NUMBER' GAME.)

 If the player chooses 3x3 grid, a vector v = {1, 2, 3, 4, 5, 6, 7, 8, 9} will be initiated.
 If the player chooses 4x4 grid, vector v = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16} will be initiated.

-int Number_of_terms_of_vector_v = v.size()
+int Number_of_terms_of_vector_v = v.size();

-int Index_of_number_to_be_guessed_in_the_vector = srand(time(NULL)) % Number_of_terms_of_vector_v
+int Index_of_number_to_be_guessed_in_the_vector = srand(time(NULL)) % Number_of_terms_of_vector_v;

-int Number_to_be_guessed = v[Index_of_number_to_be_guessed_in_the_vector]
+int Number_to_be_guessed = v[Index_of_number_to_be_guessed_in_the_vector];

-int Number_of_attempts_allowed = 7 (for 3x3) or 12 (for 4x4)
+int Number_of_attempts_allowed = 7 (for 3x3) or 10 (for 4x4);

-int Number_of_attempts_left = Number_of_attempts_allowed (will -1 for each attempts tried)
+int Number_of_attempts_left = Number_of_attempts_allowed (will -1 for each attempts tried);

-int player's_input
+int player's_input;

+In the 'guessing random number' game, if the grid size is 3x3, when the player inputs numbers smaller than 1 or larger than 9, the progress before playing this round of the game will be saved.
+When the saved game is loaded again, the bingo board before playing this round of game will be shown, and the player can either start a new round of the 'guessing random number' game or directly quit the main game.

 When the player inputs a number (stored into variable 'player's_input'), the player's_input in the vector will be compared to Number_to_be_guessed.
 At the 1st/2nd/3rd/.../last trial, if the two numbers match: